JohnEBoyBaby/i.Q/README.md

 Bruce Lee

+ ... keep it locked up inside ... https://www.youtube.com/watch?v=HgJOjB8-e8w ... don't talk about it ...
+I find ... sometimes it's easy to be myself ... sometimes ...
+I find ... it's better to be somebody else ...
+I see you young and soft oh little baby ... little feet ... little hands ... little baby ...
+DEEP INTO YOUR MIND ...
+SO MUCH TO SAY ... for a long Long time ..!

 ... hit'em with a little ghetto gospel ... https://www.youtube.com/watch?v=Do5MMmEygsY
 ...
 I stop and stare at the younger ... my heart goes to them ...